karttur/soil-spectro/_posts/2022/2022-09-19-spectrodata-OSSL4ML06-mlmodel02.markdown

 #### Basic layout options

-There are 4 basic plot layout options that can be set for displaying the result of the ML modelling (illustrated in figure 1):
+There are 4 basic plot layout options that can be set for displaying the result of the ML modelling in <span class='module'>OSSL_mlmodel.py</span> (illustrated in figure 1):

 1. Single plots showing feature importance for a combination of one feature and one regressor (bar chart)
 2. Single plot showing the predictive power for a combination of one feature and one regressor (scatter plot)
-3. Multi-plot rows and columns for single feature with rows showing the results of different regressors applied for predicting this single feature, and
+3. Multi-plot rows and columns for a target feature with rows showing the results of different regressors applied for predicting a specific target feature, and
-4. Multi-plot rows and columns for single regressor with rows showing the results of applying this single regressor to different target features.
+4. Multi-plot rows and columns for a regressor with rows showing the results of applying this specific regressor to different target features.

 <figure class="half">
   <a href="../../images/oc_usda.c729_w.pct_RandForRegr-model_permut-imp.png">